saiyadfaizan/REST_todo_/README.md

 python manage.py createsuperuser

 Note: It will prompt to enter username, email and password one by one.
-Please remember the username and password, it will be used to login admin area or to hit an API to scrap/refresh the linkedin profiles.
+Please remember the username and password, it will be used to login admin area or to hit an API.

 # Steps to run the project